-- 6.1 Associates are to be elected by the Council and every candidate for election to Associateship must comply with the following conditions: - a) they must have passed the Institute's examinations (subject to any exemptions granted by the Council); - b) they must satisfy the Council that, having regard to their character and position, they are fit and proper to be elected; - c) their main occupation for at least six years, or for periods totalling at least six years, must have been in one or more positions that in the Council's opinion are relevant to the profession of Chartered Secretary and/or Chartered Governance Professional; or they must have completed some other professional development that the Council recognises and decides is appropriate; and - they must give the Council any information it requires about their duties and any organisation they have served; The six-year qualifying period can be reduced by up to three years: see byelaw7. - 6.2 Subject to these byelaws, rules made by the Council shall provide for Associates to use such titles, and such designatory letters after their name, as may be determined by the rules.
-The rules shall enable qualifying Associates to use either or both of the titles 'Chartered Secretary' and/or 'Chartered Governance Professional', according to criteria as to examinations passed and professional experience attained.
+- 6.1 Associates are to be elected by the Council and every candidate for election to Associateship must comply with the following conditions: - a) they must have satisfied the Institute's qualifying requirements (subject to any exemptions granted by the Council); - b) they must satisfy the Council that, having regard to their character and position, they are fit and proper to be elected; - c) their main occupation for at least six years, or for periods totalling at least six years, must have been in one or more positions that in the Council's opinion are relevant to the profession of Chartered Secretary and/or Chartered Governance Professional; or they must have completed some other professional development that the Council recognises and decides is appropriate; and - d) they must give the Council any information it requires about their duties and any organisation they have served; The six-year qualifying period can be reduced by up to three years: see byelaw 7. - 6.2 Subject to these byelaws, decisions made by the Council shall provide for Associates to use such titles, and such designatory letters after their name, as may be determined by the Council.
+The decisions shall enable qualifying Associates to use either or both of the titles 'Chartered Secretary' and/or 'Chartered Governance Professional', according to criteria as to qualifying requirements satisfied and professional experience attained.